Rethinking Re-Sampling in Imbalanced Semi-Supervised Learning: An Empirical Study of Re-Sampling and Decoupling in Imbalanced SSL

 \textbf{Sampling Strategies.} We focus on different sampling strategies to re-balance the data distribution for the learning process of our model.
-We will not only change the sampling strategy for labeled dataset $X$ but also for the unlabeled dataset $U$ and the following three sampling strategies are introduced.
+We will change the sampling strategy for both labeled dataset $X$ and the unlabeled dataset $U$.
+The following three sampling strategies are introduced.

 \emph{Random Sampling.} The most common way and also the standard way of sampling data is to completely sample data points from the dataset randomly which we name random sampling here.
 Formally, under our setting, the probability that a sample from class $j$ is chosen from the dataset is $\mu_j = \frac{N_j}{\sum_{i=1}^{K}N_i}$.
 The long-tailed distribution of the dataset is unchanged in this situation.